 The aim of the TYE program is to provide students in grades 11 and 12 with an entrepreneurial skill set that can be applied to any vocation that they choose to pursue.
 The leadership team at TYE is of the view that a well-rounded entrepreneur is one that looks for innovative opportunities for change, while being mindful of economics and the community in which they live.
 At TYE entrepreneurship is viewed as a mindset, one which its leaders think that needs to be fostered in Canada at a young age.

-TYE participants gain a strong grounding in the basics of business planning, marketing and sales, finance, manufacturing and operations, commercial law, etc. They also learn about teamwork and leadership as they work in small teams to think of innovative ideas, and develop these ideas into a business concepts supported by a comprehensive business plan.
+TYE participants gain a strong grounding in the basics of business planning, marketing and sales, finance, manufacturing and operations, commercial law, etc. Most likely they will be aware of the importance of technology in the business and why businesses are turning to companies like Salesforce to help them to streamline the service they provide to their customers.
+You can learn more about this right here.
+There is no escaping technology.
+The majority of businesses are using this as a way of developing their business in a positive way.
+And with the help of companies like TrustRadius, getting to see what your customers actually think has never been easier.
+They also learn about teamwork and leadership as they work in small teams to think of innovative ideas, and develop these ideas into a business concepts supported by a comprehensive business plan.
 TYE students build confidence through public speaking workshops, and by regularly pitching their ideas to potential customers, suppliers, and financiers in simulated business presentations.

 Students are selected for TYE from a wide range of applicants drawn from schools across the Lower Mainland.
 The program runs on Saturday mornings from October until June and requires a significant amount of student participation outside of the classroom.
 For students selected to participate in the program, TYE provides an opportunity to understand and build contacts in the world of business and entrepreneurship, learning directly from successful business people and professionals.